Habitation Observation Report

 Damp

-An inspection for damp is carried out to check levels are below what is expected for a healthy environment.
+An inspection for damp is carried out to check that levels are below what is expected for a healthy environment.

 0-15% – no cause for concern.

-20-25% – get a professional check done as soon as possible.
+20-25% – get a professional check done immediately.

 Fire and safety